The Tower (Once Upon a Time)

 "The Tower" is the fourteenth episode of the third season of the American fantasy drama series Once Upon a Time, and the show's 58th episode overall, which aired on March 23, 2014.

 In this episode, as Emma Swan, Captain Hook, Regina Mills, and David Nolan search for the Wicked Witch of the West in Storybrooke, Zelena puts her plan into motion by planning something dark for David, while back in the Fairy Tale world a year earlier, Charming comes to the aid of Rapunzel as he searches for a plant that could help him face his fears.

+Title card

+Rapunzel's tower stands in the Enchanted Forest.

 Plot

-Opening Sequence

-Rapunzel's tower is featured in the forest.

 In the Characters' Past

 In the Enchanted Forest nine months prior to the new curse, Charming hears someone crying in the nursery, and sees Emma Swan wearing a gown that she plans to wear to her ball with her father.
 But as they start to dance the room starts to turn dark and the magical tree wardrobe starts to suck Emma into its portal, which wakes Charming up from his nightmare, but this time he and Snow White are back in the fortress, where Snow tells her husband that they are expecting another child.

 The news of Snow's pregnancy leaves Charming with mixed feelings, prompting him to seek advice from Robin Hood, who suggests that he should look for a mystical herb called nightroot to help him calm down.
 Later on the next day as he starts chopping the root in the forest, Charming hears a woman screaming from a nearby tower, and notices a rope of long black hair which is revealed to belong to Rapunzel.
 She says she’s a king’s daughter who was also trying to seek out the nightroot in order to calm her nightmares after her brother died, but then tells him that the nightroot didn’t work.

 Unbeknownst to the two individuals, a cloaked stranger arrives and climbs the tower.
 The mysterious person is revealed to be the exact double of Rapunzel, who is trying to steal her courage.
 As Rapunzel is lured into her fears, Charming tells her to fight back and face it, even as he almost loses his grip on her hair.
 He then insists that the only way to end the fears is by cutting them off and escaping the tower.
 The psychology works, and the hooded individual disappears after Rapunzel slices off her hair, allowing her to escape the tower.
 She then thanks Charming for helping her, saying that she was afraid to go home because of her brother's death, as he died trying to save her from drowning in a nearby creek.
 As Charming returns to the palace to reunite Rapunzel with her family, he confesses to Snow that he was afraid that he lost Emma twice.